rmavis/cms/readme.md

            command |         spec name                entry content file view type

-which will write its output to `examples/public/pages/a-few-recent-sites.html`.
+which will write its output to `examples/public/pages/a-few-recent-sites.html`, as the [`MarkdownArticle` Spec](examples/specs/entries/markdown-article.rb) defines in its `output_file` method.

 You can render a Group by running something like